 Credit/debit card or PayPal account for payment

 NOTE: Receiving ESTA authorization does not mean you may stay in the U.S. for 2 years after issued.
 It only allows you to travel to the U.S. under the terms of the Visa Waiver Program (VWP)

 Frequently Asked Questions

-The Electronic System for Travel Authorization (ESTA) is an automated system that assists in determining eligibility to travel to the United States under the Visa Waiver Program (VWP) and whether such travel poses any law enforcement or security risk.
+The Electronic System for Travel Authorization (ESTA) is an automated system that assists in determining eligibility to travel to the United States under the Visa Waiver Program (VWP).
+This allows travelers to enter the US without obtaining a visa.
 Upon completion of an ESTA application, a traveler is notified of his or her eligibility to travel to the United States under the VWP.
 If your ESTA application is approved, you will be able to enter the US for a stay of 90 days maximum and enter multiple times.
 Your ESTA will remain valid for 2 years.

 It depends on the method of processing time you chose.
 We offer three options:

 - Rush Processing: 4 hours